krathul/Boids/README.md

 # Boids
-Simulating the flocking behaviour of bird using Craig Reynold's Boids
+Simulating the flocking behaviour of bird using Craig Reynold's Boids  (In Unity)